What is Microsoft Azure Databricks?

 - User can select a new notebook to create a new notebook.

 Uses of Azure Databricks

-- Optimized Environment: it is optimized to increase the performance as it has advanced query optimization and cost efficiency in the cloud as it reduces cost by 10-100x while running on azure.
+- Optimized Environment: It is optimized to increase the performance as it has advanced query optimization and cost efficiency in the cloud as it reduces cost by 10-100x while running on azure.

-- Integration with Other Azure Services: it is seamlessly and deeply integrated with azure databases and storage like a blob, cosmos DB, etc.
+- Integration with Other Azure Services: It is seamlessly and deeply integrated with azure databases and storage like a blob, cosmos DB, etc.

-In conclusion, users can use Azure databricks service to get more business and Data insight as there will less hassle of security, management, and also data processing will be fast with low latency due to the use of apache spark.
+In conclusion, users can use Azure databricks service to get more business and Data insight as there will be less hassle of security, management, and also data processing will be fast with low latency due to the use of apache spark.